 Rain gardens: Areas of lower elevation adjacent to roads or parking areas, and can be incorporated into a landscaping plan in developments.

-Underlayment may consist of permeable materials or may resemble a minimeter may be a minimeter of peak flows and infiltration of storm water runoff.
+Underlayment may consist of permeable materials or may resemble a mini-wetland.
+Hydric plants and shrubs are used to provide temporary storage of peak flows and infiltration of storm water runoff.